saharazh/Palladio-Networking/background.md

 There was a critical issue with the data though: they were captured in idiosyncratic dialects of the immigrants and resulted in English variations of place names and titles.
 The inconsistencies, thanks to a project spearheaded by UBC Asian Library, were partly corrected: all the county names and a large portion of village names were normalized.

+Since the whole dataset has over 90,000 records, I filtered the data to one county, Zhongshan, in order to avoid making the visualization overcrowded or illegible.
+You can [download the filtered the dataset of Zhongshan](https://osf.io/epkh3/) for the following steps.